 Our food ministry is an emergency assistance food distribution, manned by volunteers.
 The Center works with social agencies to verify needs of each client.
 The Pantry consists of items donated from churches, organizations, and agencies throughout the southeastern United States.

-The Food Pantry is open every Tuesday from 10 a.m. to 1 p.m. unless Bland County Schools are closed due to weather.
-Any interested client may come to the Main Office and provide information to pick up a food box.
+The Food Pantry is open every Tuesday and Thursday unless Bland County Schools are closed due to weather.
+Any interested client may join the distribution line and register at the warehouse.
 Additional guidelines will be discussed during your first visit.

 The clothing ministry of the Center is staffed by volunteers and project groups and is open on a regular schedule each week.
 Certain items not available to regular clients are kept for emergency needs such as fire or other catastrophes.

-The Clothes Closet is open every Tuesday and Thursday from 10 a.m. to 1 p.m.
+The Clothes Closet is open every Tuesday from 10 a.m. to 1 p.m, Wednesday from 10 a.m. to noon, and the second Monday of each month from 4 p.m. to 6 p.m.
 Families may take up to 50 pounds of clothing items per family member per year.